BUSINESS

 McDonald's officials and various dignitaries gathered to announce a partnership with Jobs for America's Graduates, a national nonprofit that provides educational support and job training for those ages 16-24.

-"It's important to recognize that partnerships like the one we're celebrating today don't happen by accident — and they don't happen without leaders who are willing to take thoughtful risks," Clementina "Clemy" Garza, McDonald's owner/operator and JAG board secretary, said.
-"The partnership between McDonald's and JAG-New Mexico would not have been possible without the New Mexico Department of Workforce Solutions and their willingness to believe in JAG-New Mexico's ability to serve young people who are often overlooked, underestimated and lacking in significant areas.
-DWS took a chance on these students, and it's making a real difference."
+"It's important to recognize that partnerships like the one we're celebrating today don't happen by accident — and they don't happen without leaders who are willing to take thoughtful risks on young people," Clementina "Clemy" Garza, McDonald's owner/operator and JAG board secretary, said.
+"This partnership between McDonald’s and JAG–New Mexico would not have been possible without the New Mexico Department of Workforce Solutions and their willingness to believe in JAG–NM’s ability to serve young people who are often overlooked, underestimated, or are navigating significant barriers."

-According to JAG representatives, the partnership is a three-year pilot program that will allow the Rio Rancho Boulevard McDonald's to be a "drop-in site" for youth to sign up for JAG services, work with a specialist on job competencies, and get a job with the restaurant, according to Kaity Parent, executive director of JAG-NM.
+According to JAG representatives, the partnership is a three-year pilot program that could allow the Rio Rancho Boulevard McDonald's to be a "drop-in site" for youth to sign up for JAG services, work with a specialist on job competencies, and get a job with the restaurant, according to Kaity Parent, executive director of JAG-NM.
 What's more, Parent said, the JAG partnership could increase a McDonald's employee's chances of qualifying for the Archways to Opportunity program, which allows them to earn a tuition-free college education.
+In an email, Garza wrote that details on implementation are still being finalized.

-Parent said that the idea for the partnership began last year, when Job Corps sites in Albuquerque and Roswell shut down.
-JAG-NM responded by taking Job Corps clients, which caught the attention of Garza and her team, according to Parent.
+Parent said in an interview that the idea for the partnership began last year, when Job Corps sites in Albuquerque and Roswell shut down.
+JAG-NM responded by taking Job Corps clients, which led to conversations about expanding services for at-risk youth.

 "When you do a pilot, you know there's going to be a lot of bumps, and you don't know things that you're going to run into," Parent said.
 "By having a McDonald's that's local to us, that we know is going to grace us as we learn how this process is going to unfold — that's the partner that we need.
 We want to make sure we can duplicate this over and over again for all McDonald's sites."